Arcadia, CA 91007

 The City of Arcadia is a charter city operating under the Council-Manager form of government.
 Our fiscal year runs from July 1 through June 30.
 This system of municipal management combines the strong political leadership of elected officials in the form of a City Council, with the strong managerial expertise of an appointed City Manager.

-Taking into careful consideration the City's fiscal condition and the City Council's goals and objectives, the City Manager works with all departments to evaluate services and programs and prepare a balanced budget for the City Council's consideration.
+Taking into careful consideration the City's fiscal condition and the goals and objectives of the City Council, the City Manager works with all departments to evaluate services and programs and prepare a balanced budget for the City Council's consideration.
 A balanced budget must be adopted by June 30th, the last day before the start of a new fiscal year.

 After resources have been allocated in the budget, money is organized into the following funds: